RuABraun/fst-util/README.md

 # Usage

 In lib you need a symlink to a copy of the pybind11 repository.
+Then modify `CMakeLists.txt` by setting the correct paths to include/ (you might also have to include the openfst root dir) and where the libfst\* files are.

 `mkdir build && cmake .. && make`